 If enabled, it will select every element on the page instead of within the container that you are currently in.

 To use XPath, you need to understand some of the basics of HTML first.
 XPath selects elements based off of the tags and the attributes of those tags on the page.
 You can see some simple page layouts here.

-You might notice that ParseHub already tell you what tags any given selection is using.
+You might have noticed that ParseHub already tells you what tags any given selection is using.

 This a refers to a link on the page, in an HTML <a> tag.
 The link itself is contained in the href attribute.